polyfish42/obelus/README.md

 HTML5 Canvas, CSS, JavaScript

 ## Line algorithm
-- maps user input to drawing the line
-- guesses where users are trying to go
+The line in Obelus needed to be easy to draw, which meant more than taking a naive approach.
+The game intelligently guesses where you are trying to move the line, based on where you are on the board.
+For example, when you're closer to the left side of a horizontal line segment, moving up or down will move you to the left.
 <p align="center">
   <img width="400px" height="196px" src="https://raw.githubusercontent.com/polyfish42/obelus/master/docs/Guessing.png">
 </p>
-- if your closer to one side, will favor that side
-- can't cross over itself, but can erase itself
+The line can also be erased by "moving backwards".
+Crossing the line over itself, however, is not allowed.

 ## Puzzle checking algorithm